-The following two-part video (4:59mins) will give you a more comprehensive account in how he goes about his practice.
+The following two-part video (4:59mins) is a window into how he goes about his practice.
 The video documents a project, Don’t Have Nightmares 0.2: Alienation & Conformity, which was made in Tokyo in 2015.

 PART ONE: 2 mins 59 secs